MoudryDaniel/MoudryDaniel/README.md

 ### Hi there 👋, my name is Daniel and I study at BUT (Brno University of Technology) in Czech Republic

-- 🔭 I’m currently working on my bachelor's thesis
+- 🔭 I’m currently working on my master's degree
 - 🌱 I’m currently learning basically everything, because one never knows enough
 - 💬 Ask me about anything